shreyaa2910/MachineLearning-mini-project/README.md

 # 📊 Comparative Analysis of ML and DL Models for IMDb Sentiment Analysis

 ## 1. Description
-This project compares four ML/DL models on a binary sentiment analysis task, classifying "Positive" or "Negative" reviews from the IMDb dataset.
-This type of analysis is a critical NLP function used for social media monitoring and customer feedback.
-The study benchmarks classical "bag-of-words" models (like Logistic Regression) against sequential (RNN) and transformer (DistilBERT) architectures, evaluating trade-offs in performance, complexity, and training speed.
-The findings indicate that, for this specific dataset, an optimized Logistic Regression model provided the best mix of accuracy and efficiency, surpassing the deep learning models under the tested conditions.
+The current project compares four ML/DL models to a binary sentiment analysis task, i.e., defining Positive or Negative reviews with regards to IMDb data.
+It is a critical NLP task that is applied in the social media monitoring and customer feedback.
+The authors compare classical bag-of-words (e.g. Logistic Regression) models with sequential (RNN) and transformer (DistilBERT) architectures, in terms of trade-offs between their performance, complexity and training speed.
+The results show that there is an optimized Logistic Regression model that is the most effective in terms of accuracy and efficiency, and it was outperforming the deep learning models in the conditions in which the experiments were conducted.

-> 🏆 Results show that a well-tuned *Logistic Regression* provides the best balance of high accuracy and efficiency, outperforming deep learning models under current training conditions.
+> 🏆 Results demonstrates that a properly tuned Logistic Regression gives optimal balance between high accuracy and high efficiency, and beats deep learning models in present training circumstances.

 ---